 Accept the limits of your budget, your time, and your talents.

 Wouldn’t it be wonderful if we had limitless everything?
 If we had all the money we could ever need…all the time…all the ability?
-Well, since God’s power is shown in our weakness, we are often lacking in one, if not all of these categories.
-Thus, we need to accept this and use it as a way to glorify God’s strength in our failings.
+God’s power is shown in our weakness.
+We are often lacking in one, if not all of these categories.
+Thus, we need to accept the limits of our resources and use it as a way to glorify God’s strength in our failings.

-After you have your budget, another way to accept your limits may be to do an envelope system or a cash only system.
+Once you have your written budget, another way to accept your limits may be to do an envelope system or a cash only system.
 It is really hard to spend money you don’t have if you don’t use a credit card at all.
-And when the money is gone, it is really gone.
+When the money is gone, it is really gone.

-The concept that you are only saving money when you are not spending money is one that I struggle with; but as I look at where my time and my talents and my pocketbook fall short, I begin to understand that getting value for your expenditures (money, time, and talent) is where the real savings are.
+The concept that you are only saving money when you are not spending money is one that I struggle with.
+As I truly look at where my time, talents, and my pocketbook fall short, I begin to understand getting value for my expenditures (money, time, and talent) is where the real savings are.

 How has learning your limits helped you to save in your home?